Bhavita21/Association-of-Wealth-and-depression-using-SAS/README.md

 # Association-of-Wealth-and-depression-using-SAS

 Background: Many publications use nationally representative data sources to answer public health questions.
-For this project, you are to assess the association between wealth (exposure) and depression (outcome) in adults.
+For this project, you are to assess the association between wealth (exposure) and depression (outcome) in adults 2015-16.

 WEALTH – The definition of wealth is broad and multifaceted.
 Focusing on data available in NHANES, wealth could be assessed using savings and/or home ownership.
 Note that this is not the only, or even the best, possible definition of wealth.